 This checklist can be a useful guide to follow when you are looking for the tool that best suits your company’s needs.
 Ideally, you should determine the value of each item in the list before searching for a product, setting the global threshold and the sum of points that will determine which tool/s make the cut.

-Supporting multicloud with top-notch features is not the only benefit of working with CloudCheckr—we can also help you with spending.
+Supporting multi-cloud with top-notch features like compliance automation is not the only benefit of working with CloudCheckr—we can also help you with spending.
 Our Cost and Expense Management module guides you in properly sizing the infrastructure and analyzing costs, helping you save money that you can use to invest in improving your company’s security.